slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"Pain plus reflection equals progress."
 -- Ray Dalio*

-> *"All truly great thoughts are conceived by walking."
--- Friedrich Nietzsche*

 <!--
-> *"If skill could be gained by watching, every dog would become a butcher."
--- Proverb*

 > *"Every day, with every action and choice, you’re either a teacher and an inspiration, or a lesson and a reminder."*
 - sabios c six packs
 - success is the worst teacher